linebender/linebender.github.io/content/wiki/formatting_scheme.md

 # END LINEBENDER RUSTFMT CONFIG
 ```

-You may also want to occasionnally use this unstable config:
+You may also want to occasionally use this unstable config:

 ```toml
 # Groups imports in a predictable way: first core/alloc/std, then other crates, then the current crate.